Employer Payroll Tax

-There is no statutory paternity leave in Albania.
+There are no statutory laws regarding paternity leave.

-The employee is entitled to 15 days of paid leave a year for a child under the age of 3 and 12 days for a child over the age of 3.
-In addition, the employee can take an additional 30 days of unpaid leave a year.
+An employee is entitled to 15 days of paid leave a year for a child under the age of 3 and 12 days for a child over the age of 3.
+In addition, an employee can take an additional 30 days of unpaid leave a year.

-In the event of the death of a spouse or a member of your immediate family, the employee is entitled to 10 days of bereavement leave.
+Bereavement Leave – In the event of the death of a spouse or a member of your immediate family, the employee is entitled to 10 days leave.

-If the employer wishes to terminate the employee, the employer is obligated to deliver prior notification to the employer and within 72 hours must have a meeting with the employee to discuss the reason for termination and allow the employee to present their counterarguments.
+If an employer wishes to dismiss an employee, the employer is obligated to deliver prior notice to the employee and within 72 hours must have a meeting with the employee to discuss the reason for termination and allow the employee to present their counterarguments.
 Should the employer fail to meet within 72 hours, the employee may be entitled to compensation.

-- 1 month during the 2 first years of employment
+- 1 months’ notice during the 2 first years of employment

-- 2 months during 2 to 5 years of employment
+- 2 months’ notice during 2 to 5 years of employment

-- 3 months after 5 years of employment
+- 3 months’ notice after 5 years of employment

 If the employee has worked more than 3 years, they are entitled to 15 days of severance pay.